Technical support is provided by email at firstname.lastname@example.org.

 Listed below is a FAQ for system requirements, recently encountered SADA problems, and documentation of changes between the different versions.

 If you have downloaded version 5.0.77 you MUST download 5.0.78 and install SADA 5 again.
 You do not need to uninstall Version 5.0.77 first.
 Just install 5.0.78 over it.
 When you are running the installation, if you are prompted for repair or remove, select repair.
 This version of SADA 5 will open your 5.0.77 files with no problems.

 Version 5.0.77 was compiled with a compiler flag that made cerrtain features inaccessible and other simply terminate without explanation.
 Please do not delay in making this free and simple upgrade.

 Why is SADA free?

 SADA is a dedicated effort between the University of Tennessee, the US federal government, and many other contributing institutions to provide a professional and free spatial modeling tool that promotes a consistent and thorough examination of spatially distributed environmental data.
 SADA is part research effort and part working tool.
-Because SADA is a scaleable environment, it is often used to quickly try out new methods.
+Because SADA is a scalable environment, it is often used to quickly try out new methods.
 While SADA is a nationally recognized software, it is also an educational and communication tool.
-For global distributions, it is very much a tech transfer from an industrialized countery (USA) to many developing countries desparately in need of this kind of tool.
+For global distributions, it is very much a tech transfer from an industrialized country (USA) to many developing countries desperately in need of this kind of tool.

-Make absolutely sure you have Administrative priviledges (logged in as an administrator) before installling SADA.
+Make absolutely sure you have Administrative privileges (logged in as an administrator) before installing SADA.
 Also make sure you are not running the installation off the website.
 Download it to your machine first.
 Finally, make sure you are installing SADA to the same hard drive where your Windows is located (usually C drive).
 We have seen some strange things happen when its installed for example to the D drive.